rajiv4591/Social-JS/readme.md

 A demo project can be found in the public folder.
 It only works for localhost:3000 as I have registered that url as a redirect url when I got my API keys.

-### Note

-This is a work under progress.
-Support for more login platforms will be added.

 ## Authors

 * **Rajiv Ratan Reddy** - *Initial work*

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments